agungTuanany/Javascript-data-structure-and-algorithm/chapter-9-data-structure-graph/README.md

 build complex structures to contain our data.

 Congratulations, We've now covered all part of our data structure mind map, that is Graphs.
-We've learned about Acyclic or Cyclic, Weighted or unweighted, Directed or Undirected.
+We've learned about Acyclic or Cyclic, Weighted or Unweighted, Directed or Undirected.
 We were also able to build our own Graph.

 Now, there's still a few things left, that I see up there, and perhaps over here